Field Work

 Evening Meetings Programme:

-We hold meetings on the second Wednesday of the month in October, November, December, February, March and April from 7pm to 9pm in the Isobel Blackman Centre, Winding Street, Hastings Old Town TN34 3AT.
+We hold meetings on the second Wednesday of the month in October, November, December, February and March from 7pm to 9pm in the Isobel Blackman Centre, Winding Street, Hastings Old Town TN34 3AT.
 All meetings are held there unless indicated otherwise.

 NO JANUARY MEETING